-Initially, in execution year 2021, the modeling and optimization framework will focus on produced water management, i.e., capturing options for coordinating water deliveries in a given development area (i.e. disposal, reuse w/o treatment, storage).
-In addition, PARETO will be able to propose the buildout of additional pipelines and/or storage facilities.
+During its inception in 2021, the modeling and optimization framework focused on produced water management, i.e., capturing options for coordinating water deliveries in a given development area (i.e., disposal, reuse w/o treatment, storage).
+In addition, PARETO is able to propose the buildout of additional pipelines and/or storage facilities.

-By execution year 2022, the project will shift its attention towards produced water treatment.
-Research will advance to extend PARETO to explicitly consider opportunities for treating (i.e. desalinating) produced water within oil & gas development areas.
-Specifically, PARETO will be able to propose where treatment facilities should be located, which technologies should be considered and how the respective units should be sized.
+In execution year 2022, the project shifted its attention towards produced water treatment.
+Research progressed to extend PARETO to explicitly consider opportunities for treating (i.e. desalinating) produced water within oil and gas development areas.
+Specifically, PARETO is able to propose where treatment facilities should be located, which technologies should be considered and how the respective units should be sized.

 Finally, execution year 2023 will be dedicated to produced water beneficial reuse.
-The project team will progress to extend PARETO to capture opportunities for the beneficial reuse of treated produced water and/or concentrated brines within or outside of the oil & gas industry.
+The project team will progress to extend PARETO to capture opportunities for the beneficial reuse of treated produced water and/or concentrated brines within or outside of the oil and gas industry.
 Specifically, PARETO will consider the demand as well as quality requirements for treated water and/or concentrated brine by potential end users.
 The program will determine how to best distribute and transport treated water and/or concentrated brine to prospective end users, such as farmers and mining companies.